DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Related work

 \cite{pinckaers-streaming-original} reduce the memory requirements of a CNN by 97\% with a streaming CNN, which allows applying the CNN directly to megapixel histopathology images. \cite{pinckaers-streaming-prostate-cancer} further extended the method to accommodate gigapixel WSIs, applied to prostate cancer detection, reaching similar results to the MIL-RNN method by \cite{campanella-nature-clinical-weak}. \cite{chen-full-wsi-learning} instead leverage the unified memory mechanism and other GPU optimization techniques to overcome the memory constraints.
 Although these methods reach state-of-the-art results, streaming CNNs are approximately $16\times$ slower than MIL methods during training and inference on WSIs at low resolution, which scales non-linearly with increasing resolution. \\

 Our proposed method, DeepSMILE, is a two-stage weakly supervised method applied to HRD and MSI classification.
-Compared to the existing two-stage weakly supervised methods, it introduces the use of contrastive self-supervised learning methods to pre-train a histopathology-specific feature extractor.
+Compared to the existing methods, it introduces and evaluates the use of SimCLR, a contrastive self-supervised learning method, to pre-train a histopathology-specific feature extractor used for tile supervision models and multiple instance learning models.
 Furthermore, we introduce an extended version of DeepMIL that models tumor heterogeneity.
 We describe our model in detail in section~\ref{section-model}.